 The bottom line

-For puppies 0-12 months, Wellness Complete Health Puppy is the right choice — salmon meal + salmon oil DHA, supplemental taurine, sorghum grain base, and AAFCO-tuned growth profile are developmentally tuned.
-For dogs 12+ months, Wellness Complete Health Adult delivers a tighter chicken + oatmeal + barley stack at an adult-appropriate caloric density — the four-point score gap is real but reflects ingredient density differences, not brand quality.
+For puppies 0-12 months, Wellness Complete Health Puppy (A/90) is the right choice — salmon meal + salmon oil DHA, supplemental taurine, sorghum grain base, and AAFCO-tuned growth profile are developmentally tuned.
+For dogs 12+ months, Wellness Complete Health Adult (B/78) delivers an adult-appropriate caloric density with the oatmeal-and-barley grain base — Puppy scores higher on the rubric, but both are life-stage-appropriate formulations.
 Giant-breed puppies should use Wellness Large Breed Complete Health Puppy (deboned chicken + brown rice + salmon meal) rather than this all-breed formulation.
 Toy-breed puppies may prefer Wellness Small Breed Complete Health Puppy for kibble-size reasons.
 All variants uphold Wellness's holistic premium positioning with no corn, wheat, soy, or by-products.